Code-Institute-Submissions/milestone-project-98/README.md

 4. To be able to view the cafe's menu and each item's nutritional information.

    - The menu page is clearly highlighted in the navigation bar.
-   - Here there are cards containing information about each item on the menu including an image of the item, the price and icons to show whether the item is gluten-free or vegan.
+   - Here there are cards containing key information about each item on the menu including an image of the item, it's price and icons to show whether the item is gluten-free or vegan.
    - When the user clicks on the image of a menu item, a modal opens which contains information about the item's nutritional information.

 5. To be able to find out where the cafe is located and what it's opening hours are.